 - Mutual funds

 Fees Under William Blair & Company

 William Blair & Company doesn’t publish its specific investment advisory fee schedule.
-However, for context, a recent study by RIA in a Box found that the average annual advisory fee is about 0.95% of AUM.
 The firm generally charges fees as a percentage of clients' assets under management (AUM).
 These fees are payable quarterly, either in advance or in arrears.
 The firm charges an annual fee of up to 2.00% on all assets, subject to negotiation.

 These investment advisory fees are independent of other expenses, such as brokerage commissions, custodial fees and mutual fund fees.
 The only exception to this rule is the William Blair Comprehensive Fee Program, which is a wrap fee program.
 A program like this incorporates all custodial, transactional and advisory fees into a single rate.

 What to Watch Out For

 William Blair & Company, as well as some of its advisors, can receive compensation from certain insurance and securities transactions.
 That said, as an SEC-registered investment advisor, the firm must uphold its fiduciary duty to provide advice solely in the best interest of the client.

 Tips for Finding the Right Financial Advisor

 - SmartAsset's free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.